SebaSphere/OnMouseMoveTroll/README.md

-**You will need to make a file called config.yml with below text implemented if you get a error** https://hasteb.in/acojanax.yaml
+**You will need to make a file called config.yml with below text implemented if you get a error (mostly since implementation works in my IDE but not compiled on my PC)** https://hasteb.in/acojanax.yaml